 We all know what that means… Wet Ass Plants!
 And this kind of WAP is not a good thing.

 How do you know if you have been overwatering your plants?
 It can be a bit confusing since some of the signs are similar to if you have been under-watering them.
 That is why you need to check the wetness of the soil.
 Some signs are yellowing leaves that are dropping off or no new growth.
-The soil may smell funny since excess moisture will encourage bacteria and fungus to grow.
-Another obvious sign are those pesky little fungus gnats (I like having a few sundew plants or those yellow sticky traps which we have available on our webshop).
+The soil may smell funny since excess moisture will encourage bacteria and fungi to grow.
+Another obvious sign is those pesky little fungus gnats (I like having a few sundew plants or those yellow sticky traps).

 A little time, practice and patience will mean no more WAP!